-Danica Patrick's Career Ends With Crash At Indy 500
+Danica Patrick's Indy 500 Crash Caps An Otherwise Groundbreaking Career

 Her career was not marked by winning, but Patrick is still the only woman to have led laps in the Indy 500 and Daytona 500, and was the only woman to compete in the Indy 500 this year.

-Before her start on Sunday, Patrick posted a photo to Instagram saying, "This is just a chapter in the book.
+Before her start on Sunday, Patrick posted a photo to Instagram with the caption: "This is just a chapter in the book.
 Today feels heavy, but only because the chapter finishing has meant so much to me.
 Thank you for the memories.
 I am at a lack of words today."

 As she moves away from racing, Patrick has her Warrior clothing line, Somnium wine and her latest book Pretty Intense — a nutrition and fitness guide — to fill her time previously spent racing.